Osteopathy in Montreal and Terrebonne: the only emergency service providing you with competent osteopaths every day, except Saturday and Sunday.

 Health conditions treated in osteopathy

-L?osteopathy is a form of manual medicine where the osteopath effectively treats many health conditions: back pain, muscular tension, pain due to osteoarthritis, certain ENT and digestive diseases without forgetting certain disorders of pregnant women and infants.
+Osteopathy is a form of manual medicine where the osteopath effectively treats many health conditions: back pain, muscular tension, pain due to osteoarthritis, not to mention certain disorders of pregnant women and infants.
 Here is a non-exhaustive list of conditions for which our osteopaths are very successful:

 - Back pain (back pain, lumbago)